configcat/docs/website/docs/sdk-reference/go.md

 ### Manual polling

-Manual polling gives you full control over when the `config.json` (with the setting values) is downloaded.
+Manual polling gives you full control over when the `config JSON` (with the setting values) is downloaded.
 ConfigCat SDK will not update them automatically.
 Calling `Refresh()` is your application's responsibility.

 ```go
 client := configcat.NewCustomClient(configcat.Config{SDKKey: "#YOUR-SDK-KEY#",